 The correctly chosen color and lighting in your house play an important role in affecting the overall environment.
 When thinking of your home design, you should be sure to maximize natural light and plan your lighting system effectively.
 Having enough well-positioned windows will help you mitigate this issue.

 Once you have complete planning of your natural light, you can turn to think of your lighting, switches, and outlets.
-Be sure to choose the most effective solution from both lighting and product selection perspective.
+Be sure to choose the most effective solution from both the lighting and product selection perspectives.

 DON’TS OF YOUR HOME RENOVATION